caseyadkins/Sequence-Assembly-Tutorial/SequenceAssemblyTutorial.md

 conda install mpi4py -c conda-forge
 ```

-**Note:** these may automatically install with some versions of ipyrad.
+**Note:** These may automatically install with some versions of ipyrad.

 The conda-forge and bioconda channels are well vetted.
 You can add them as default channels to search in with: